powenn/MarkdownTutor/MarkdownTutor.swiftpm/Resources/README.md

 - Exporting iPA for sideloading after developer mode enable
     > Can you find it without reading source code :)
 - iPhone and iPad are both support, requires iOS 16 or above
+    > For macOS, you can sideload with sideloadly

 ## To-Do list
 - [x] Tutorial parts